In this article:

 This big pot, called a liquidity pool, is made up of tokens that people have locked up in a program to help others trade easily.

 Because these people are taking a risk by lending their tokens, they get paid a small part of the trades that happen as a reward.
-These are called Liquidity Provider Fees (often abbreviated to just Protocol Fees), which you will need to pay when executing a cross-chain swap in Best Wallet.
+These are called Liquidity Provider Fees (often abbreviated to just Provider Fees), which you will need to pay when executing a cross-chain swap in Best Wallet.

 This fee is just a very small percentage of the amount you're trading and is to be paid in the native token of the network that you're swapping on.
-So if you're swapping from the Ethereum blockchain, you pay the Liquidity Pool Fee in ETH, if you're swapping from the Polygon network, you pay it in POL, and so on.

-Processing fees when buying & selling crypto
+Processing fees when buying crypto

-Best Wallet has partnered with Onramper, the #1 aggregator of crypto purchase providers.
-This means when you buy or sell crypto in Best Wallet via one of the providers through Onramper, you may have to pay processing fees.
+However, when you buy crypto in Best Wallet via a provider, you may have to pay processing fees.
 Again, Best Wallet does not set or receive any of these fees.